victor-ln/Assembly/README.md

 Assembly language programs consist of three types of statements:

 ### Executable Instructions

+#### Syntax

+Instructions are entered one statement per line.
+Each one follows the following format:

+\[label\] mnemonic \[operands\] ;comment

+The fields in the square brackets are optional.
+A basic instruction has two parts: the first one is the name of the instruction (or the mnemonic), which is to be executed, and the second are the operands or the parameters of the command.

-   - These instructions, or simply instructions, tell the processor what to do.
+   - These executable instructions, or simply instructions, tell the processor what to do.
    - Each instruction consists of an operation code (opcode).
    - Each executable instruction generates one machine language instruction.